canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 If you have not done so on your local machine, install conjure-up.

-On a linux system with snapd simply type the following:
+On a Linux system with snapd simply type the following:

 ```bash
 sudo snap install conjure-up --classic